Freyd cover

 In the mathematical discipline of category theory, the Freyd cover or scone category is a construction that yields a set-like construction out of a given category.
 The only requirement is that the original category has a terminal object.
 The scone category inherits almost any categorical construct the original category has.
 Scones can be used to generally describe proofs that use logical relations.

+The Freyd cover is named after Peter Freyd.
+The other name, "scone", is intended to suggest that it is like a cone, but with the Sierpiński space in place of the unit interval.

 Definition

 Formally, the scone of a category C with a terminal object 1 is the comma category $1_\text{Set} \downarrow \operatorname{Hom}_C(1,-)$.